What Is A BackLit Keyboard?

 Apple has doubled the height of the left- and right-arrow keys, which is welcome, but it has also nixed the comfy key switches of the previous MacBook Pro for a second-generation version of the "butterfly" switches that are used in the company's more compact Apple MacBook laptop (that is, the non-Pro ultralight model)."

-Find out if your notebook has a backlit keyboard:
+Find out if your notebook has a light up keyboard:

 Step 1 - From the Apple menu, choose System Preferences